Kate Ceberano: Film and television

-Other work
+Other activities

 As the Berlei Curves ambassador, Ceberano launched the debut Berlei Curves Spring Summer 2010 collection and remained in this role in September 2012.

 Ceberano was appointed the Victorian Ambassador for the National Breast Cancer Foundation.
 As the Victorian Ambassador, she helps to raise funds and awareness about breast cancer.
 Ceberano explained: "I like to be as involved as I possibly can in causes I feel strongly about.
 Yes, I am a musician, but if I can do more to help others then I will."

 From August to October 2012, she played the part of Bloody Mary in the Bartlett Sher directed revival of the musical South Pacific throughout the Australian east coast.
 The show included Teddy Tahu Rhodes, Lisa McCune, and Eddie Perfect.

 Her memoir, I'm Talking: My Life, My Words, My Music, was published by Hachette Australia in 2014.
 She co-wrote the book with Tom Gilling.

 On 3 October 2015, she sang the Australian national anthem before AFL Grand Final at the MCG in Melbourne, Australia.